babs12316/langchain-docs/README.md

 Current conditions

 For more advanced use cases where you need to modify the system prompt based on runtime context or agent state, you can use middleware.
 The @dynamic_prompt decorator creates middleware that generates system prompts based on the model request

+Agent state is the data that flows through an agent's execution — it includes messages, custom fields, and any information the agent   needs to track during its lifecycle.

+Agent state is a DICTIONARY that contains:
+agent_state = {
+    "messages": [...],           # Conversation history (ALWAYS present)
+    "user_preferences": {...},   # Custom field (YOU define)
+    "conversation_count": 5,     # Custom field (YOU define)
+    "error_count": 0             # Custom field (YOU define)
+}

+Agent execution is the process of an agent running from start to finish — it receives input, makes decisions (using middleware, models, and tools), and produces output.

 ```